-Independent Practitioner Fellows will be part of a cohort that occasionally gather to share ideas and provide peer to peer support.
-Additionally, Fellows will have the opportunity to contribute to HumanitiesDC programs that are relevant to their areas of interest; and their work will be promoted and celebrated at the conclusion of the Fellowship.
+Fellows receive a $10,000 award and meet monthly as a cohort for professional development and peer support opportunities.
+The Fellowship lasts for 8 months, and the award is disbursed monthly.
+Fellows will have the opportunity to contribute to HumanitiesDC programs that are relevant to their areas of interest, and their work will be promoted and celebrated at the end of the Fellowship.

 This online information session will provide an overview of this fellowship opportunity.

 Watch the 2024 Virtual Info Session video with ASL Interpretation.
 View the 2024 Info Session slide deck.

 Zoom Overview Session During this session, we will review the requirements of the Fellowship and answer participant questions.

 OFFICE HOURS Still have questions?
 Meet with the Fellowship team to have your questions answered.
 These 20-minute sessions are a great opportunity to discuss eligibility, learn more about the fellowship requirements, or get assistance with the application.
 Click here to schedule an appointment.

 How To apply

 Applications and other resources can be found under the Program Resources section at the top of this page.

 EQUAL OPPORTUNITY EMPLOYER